CVFhyum/Contrology/README.md

 * **CONNECT_DENY** - Sent by the remote to signify a negative response.
 The code of the controller is in the header.
 * **CONNECT_DENY** - Sent by the server to the controller to signify that controlling permission has been denied
 * **IMAGE** - Sent by a client that is sending image bytes that should be decoded and displayed.
+### Administrator requests
+* **DB_LOGS_REQUEST** - Sent by an administrator to the server when the logs tab is opened to request existing logs
+* **DB_LOGS** - Sent by the server to an administrator as a pickled list that contains tuples of data.
+Multiple can arrive at once to prevent large transfers.
+* **DB_USERS_REQUEST** - Sent by an administrator to the server when the users tab is opened to request existing users
+* **DB_USERS** - Sent by the server to an administrator as a pickled list that contains tuples of data.
+Multiple can arrive at once to prevent large transfers.

 # List of actions that can be logged
 * **CONNECTION** - Logs when a client connects to the server